 The Venetian Parade at Floralia Brussels

-Every year, there’s also a Venetian Parade at Floralia.
-Taking place on a weekend, the parade is not as much a parade as a group of people dressed up in beautiful Venetian costumes who roam around the gardens, seperately or in duos.
+Every year, there's also a Venetian Parade at Floralia.
+Taking place on a weekend, the parade is not as much a parade as a group of people dressed up in beautiful Venetian costumes who roam around the gardens, separately or in duos.

 They pose willingly and patiently so that visitors can photograph them.
 I was surprised at how bossy some photographers got in their hunt for the perfect photo!

 It goes without saying that it can get pretty crowded the weekend of the Venetian Parade but I still would recommend going then as it's quite special.

 The Groot-Bijgaarden castle and gardens

 The original Groot-Bijgaarden castle dates back to the 12th century, but it was changed throughout the centuries and most of what we see now, dates back to the 14th and the 17th century, making the castle a mixture of medieval and renaissance style.
 It's located in a natural setting, surrounded by a moat and its beautiful gardens.

 By the beginning of the 20th century, the Groot-Bijgaarden castle and gardens had suffered severe decay and it was in this terrible condition that the ownership went on to Raymond Pelgrims de Bigard in 1902.
 He dedicated 30 years to restoring the castle and making it one of the best-maintained castles in the country.